frenetic-lang/tutorials/NetKATFirewall/index.md

 rules needed to implement it.
 Second, the NetKAT program is modular: we use a conditional to wrap the `repeater` policy from the last chapter.
-The ability to combine policies in a compositional way is one of the key benefits of NetKAT's language-based approach to network programming.
+The ability to combine policies in a compositional way is one of the key benefits of NetKAT's language-based approach.

 Type this policy into a file `Firewall.ml` in the `netkat-tutorial-workspace` directory.